spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Choose the cloud provider at your choice, AWS in this case, and **Start AWS Configuration**

-This starts the procedure to create configure the cluster on AWS, whose steps are the following.
+This starts the procedure to create the cluster on AWS, whose steps are the following.

 <br />

 ### Basic information

-In the **basic information** section, insert the general information about the cluster, such as the Cluster name, Description, Tags, the Cloud account.
+In the **Basic information** section, insert the general information about the cluster, such as the Cluster name, Description, Tags, and Cloud account.

 ![palette clusters basic information](deploy-k8s-cluster/aws/clusters_basic_info.png)